mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |self-hosted|

-Typically set to ``true`` in production.
-When ``true``, logged events are written in a machine readable JSON format.
-Otherwise they are printed as plain text.

-Maximum number of requests allowed beyond the per second query limit.
+The maximum number of requests allowed beyond the per second query limit.

 +-------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"MaxBurst": 100`` with numerical input. |